nsmsn/dotcom/src/slash/accessibility.md

 ## Standards and Testing

-The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to make web content more accessible to people with disabilities (and user friendly for everyone).
-My site stives to conform to **WCAG 2.2 level AA**.
+The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to make web content more accessible to people with disabilities.
+My site stives to conform to **WCAG 2.2 level&nbsp;AA**.

 I use [standards-compliant HTML, CSS, and JavaScript](https://www.w3.org/standards/) throughout this website.
-Anyone using a web browser that honors these standards should be capable of navigating this site.
+Anyone using a web browser that honors these standards should be capable of navigating this&nbsp;site.

 In addition to being tested on the latest versions of Chrome, Edge, Firefox, and Safari, this site has been manually checked for ease of use with a keyboard and the VoiceOver screen reader.
 I also periodically audit the site using [WAVE](https://wave.webaim.org/), a browser-based testing service.